MengRen2333/github_demo/README.md

 ```diff
 + All dataset are pre-processed to calculate average value based on zip code
 ```
+Some details about data schema desighd for each dataset can be found on code and demo presentation slides

 #### a) Transfer longitude and latitude to zip code:
 Using <a href="https://uszipcode.readthedocs.io/index.html">uszipcode</a>, install it on pyspark.